cpique/cpique.github.io/_posts/2018-6-4-Cookies-intro-second-part.md

 ---
 layout: post
 title: Introducción a las cookies (Parte 2)
-tags: csharp cookie cookies programming post
+tags: csharp cookie cookies programming
 ---

 The purpose of this tutorial is give the reader an introduction to JSON.